010

 All said and done

 Controlling situations is a action for the limited.
-Owning the moment, that’s personal power, for the limitless, and it stops the erosion happening.
+Owning the moment, that’s personal power, for the limitless.

 Oh, by the way, three days after, my wife took command.
-She landed a better job with a higher paying salary, a nurturing manager, and real growth prospects ahead.
+She landed a better job within the month, higher paying salary, a nurturing manager, and real growth prospects ahead.

 She’s happier than ever.